thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/GraphLogicAndPhilosophy.md

 To create a custom expression from nodes, you can add nodes through the Add Node Context Menu, connect them to block properties and change their values in order to define the behavior you expect.
 ## Graph Elements

 A Visual Effect Graph provides a workspace where you can create Graph Elements and connect them together to define effect behaviors.

-*

-## Standard Graph Elements
+Visual Effect Graph comes with many different types of Graph Elements that fit into the workspace.

+### Workspace

-A Visual Effect Graph provides a workspace where you can create Graph Elements and connect them together to define effect behaviors.
+A Visual Effect Graph provides a **Workspace** where you can create Graph Elements and connect them together to define effect behaviors.

 ![The vertical workflow contains Systems, which then contain Contexts, which then contain Blocks.
 Together, they determine when something happens during the “lifecycle” of the visual effect.](Images/SystemVisual.png)